 Brecht’s introduction to drama began while studying medicine at Munich University.
 He soon started writing theatre reviews for a German newspaper while creating his own dramatic works in his spare time.
 Brecht’s first play, Baal, was completed in 1918 at the age of just twenty, while his second play, Drums in the Night, was performed in Munich four years later.
 In 1924, Brecht moved to Berlin.

 The two men quickly became highly accomplished theatre directors.
 Although now both working in Berlin at the same time, the only known collaboration between Brecht and Piscator was in 1927-28 when Piscator adapted for the stage the Czech novel The Good Soldier Schweik, with Brecht as one of his dramaturges.
-A number of acting and staging techniques contained in Brecht’s writings on epic theatre, were in fact originally developed by, or in collaboration with Piscator.
+A number of acting and staging techniques in Brecht’s writings on epic theatre were initially developed by, or in collaboration with Piscator.
 Like Brecht, Piscator was a Marxist and deeply involved in using theatre as a mechanism for change in society.

 Where the two men differed in their concepts of epic theatre, was in staging.
 Brecht’s form of epic theatre preferred an open stage, not that dissimilar to the bare stage of Elizabethan times.
 It was often sparsely populated with just a few set pieces and props, visible stage equipment and the use of a half curtain, or no curtain at all.